-Often, travel vloggers upload instructional videos to their channel in the hopes of teaching people about a particular culture or country.
+Often, travel vloggers upload instructional videos to their channels in the hopes of teaching people about a particular culture or country.
 You can teach people how to dress in a certain country, what foods to eat, and what frowns to avoid.

 Create Your Own YouTube Channel

 The process of starting your own YouTube channel has never been simpler.
 Most of you reading this article already have a YouTube channel, but if you do not, that is no problem.
-Check out our guide to starting vlogging and creating your own channel.
+Check out our guide to starting blogging and creating your own channel.

 Before you start a new channel, make sure you read YouTube’s Community Guidelines.